The efficient certification of knottedness and Thurston norm

 Now consider a surface $S'$ representing the Poincar\'e dual to $i^\ast(c)$ with minimal Thurston complexity.
 We may assume that $S' \cap \partial N(T)$ is a collection of essential curves.
-Moreover, we may arrange, by attaching annuli if necessary, that $S'$ intersects each component of $\partial N(T)$ in a collection of coherently oriented curves.
+In particular, $S'$ is then disjoint from the spherical components of $\partial N(T)$.
+Moreover, we may arrange, by attaching annuli if necessary, that $S'$ intersects each toral component of $\partial N(T)$ in a collection of coherently oriented curves.
 We wish to use $S'$ to build a representative for the Poincar\'e dual to $S$.
 We first note that if $T_1$ and $T_2$ are the components of $\partial N(T)$ coming from the same component of $T$, then $S' \cap T_1$ and $S' \cap T_2$ patch together under the gluing map $T_1 \rightarrow T_2$.
 This is because $S' \cap T_1$ and $S' \cap T_2$ are determined up to isotopy by the restriction of $c$ to $H^1(T)$.
 Hence, when we patch together the tori in $\partial N(T)$ to form $M$, we can get a properly embedded surface $S$.
 However, it is not immediately clear that $S$ is Poincar\'e dual to $c$.
 Indeed, all we can say is that $c$ and the Poincar\'e dual to $[S]$ have the same image under $i^\ast$.
 We have an exact sequence